 • Sufferers of Irritable Bowel Disease due to decreased absorption as well as increase loss of bleeding.

-Iron Deficiency – How do I know if I am anemic?
+How do I know if I am anaemic?

-You can also go through various symptom pictures.
+You can also go by symptom pictures.
 Look into your bottom eyelid, it should be a nice red with visible capillaries.
-A pale lid indicates poorly oxygenated blood.
-Other physical signs are pallor, fatigue, weakness, and shortness of breath.
+A pale lid indicates poor oxygenated blood.
+Other physical signs are pallor, fatigue, weakness and shortness of breath.

 Life Stage Age Male (mg/day) Females (mg/day)